aizivkovic/Andrei-Zivkovic-Portfolio-CS/README.md

-Portfollio of my undergraduate work in CS 151 at Loyola University Maryland.
+Portfolio of my undergraduate work in CS 151 at Loyola University Maryland.